Uniswap/docs/docs/contracts/uniswapx/fillers/filleroverview.md

 ## Become a Quoter or Filler

 ### Become a Quoter
 In the current Uniswap Labs interface implementation of UniswapX, some fillers may choose to help parameterize orders on Ethereum by participating as quoters.
-These fillers can *only* win a quote if they guarantee improved swap execution over Uniswap v3 or v2 liquidity pools.
+These fillers can *only* win a quote if they guarantee improved swap execution over Uniswap v2, v3 or v4 liquidity pools.
 Fillers who win a quote will receive execution priority for a limited period to fill orders for which they submitted winning quotes.

-To ensure a smooth swapping experience for traders, the set of quoters are vetted by Uniswap Labs, with plans to make the quoting system fully permissionless in the near future.
+To ensure a smooth swapping experience for traders, the set of quoters are vetted by Uniswap Labs.
 To read about expectations for quoters, please see [Become a Quoter](docs/contracts/uniswapx/fillers/mainnet/becomeQuoter.md).
 If you are interested in participating as a quoter, please reach out [here](mailto:quoters@uniswap.org) or join the [waitlist](https://uniswap.typeform.com/to/UiPDKgY6).

 ### Become a Filler
 This documentation contains specific integration guides for each chain.
 Choose your chain to see specific integration details: